 What are snacks?

 Snacks make you hungry, right?
-My mouth is watered every time I see the wooden boards, slates or - quite profane - porcelain plates and plates on which different types of meat, ham and sausage, tomato and cucumber slices, gherkins, bacon, hard-boiled eggs, Thick lard and grated horseradish pile up.
+My mouth is watered every time I see the wooden boards, slates or - very profane - porcelain plates and plates on which meat, ham and sausage types, tomato and cucumber slices, pickles, bacon, hard-boiled eggs, greaves fat and grated horseradish.
 They are served in the inns, the Buschenschanken, the Heurigen or the winery farms in the pleasure regions of Bavaria and Hesse, Austria, South Tyrol or Switzerland Obatzters pile up on the plate Bavaria, Ahle sausage Hesse, Farmer's bacon from Austria, South Tyrolean smoked bacon or Swiss cheese.

 More than a snack

-Especially when we're on the road, we like to order these cold plates - for one thing because they are served quickly, and we do not have to wait long for food.
-But the main reason is because they just taste good and eat the eye with them, because what looks more appetizing than a plate with freshly cut salami, Ham, roast and smoked sausages, which are lovingly decorated with juicy slices of tomato or cucumber slices.
-Plus a hearty one farmers bread and a glass of wine, best with a view of the vineyard.
-Or a freshly pulled glass of beer that is freshly tapped at the table in the beer garden.
-This is pleasure, as it is known from Bavaria to Hesse, to the pleasure regions of Austria, South Tyrol and Switzerland in inns, beer gardens, wineries, wine taverns, taverns or alps.
+Especially when we are on the go, we like to order these cold platters - on the one hand because they are served quickly and we do not have to wait long for food.
+But the main reason is because they simply taste good and clearly eat the eye, because what looks more appetizing than a plate with freshly sliced meat, ham, roast and smoked sausages, which are lovingly decorated with juicy tomato or cucumber slices.
+Plus a hearty one farmers bread and a glass of wine, preferably with a view of the vineyard.
+Or a freshly tapped glass of beer that is freshly tapped at the table in the beer garden.
+This is enjoyment as you know it from Bavaria to Hesse, in the pleasure regions of Austria, South Tyrol and Switzerland in inns, beer gardens, wineries, wine taverns, Buschenschanken or alpine pastures.

 Make a snack yourself

 Of course you can also make your own snack.
 We do that especially when we have longer distances to drive.
 Motorway restaurants usually charge very high prices for food, which we rarely taste.
 Therefore, we have gone on our trips to make a snack on the go itself.
 This is cheaper on the one hand.
 On the other hand, it is also convenient because we eat healthier.
 The same applies to train journeys.
 Also, the food in the train restaurant is usually not as good as what we take home.

 Suggestions for your menu on the go